Have you recently been interviewing for a new position? This article will address 13 powerful, can’t-miss signs you got the job during the interview.

 7. Salary Expectations are Discussed

-8. Company Perks are Highlighted
+8. They Discuss Company Perks

-During the interview process, the Human Resources manager goes into explicit detail about the perks of the company.
 But, not only that, some of the future coworkers with whom you interview, talk specifically about the free gym membership, free coffee, and the free lunch offered to employees once a week.

-This is a way of enticing you to accept a future offer with the company.
+None of this extraneous information is necessary but it is a way of enticing you to accept a future offer with the company.
 If they weren’t very impressed with you, they wouldn’t even venture to mention these specific perks.

 9. You’re Told Remote Work is Possible